traefik/traefik/docs/user-guide/kubernetes.md

-It is possible to use Træfik with a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) or a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) object, whereas both options have their own pros and cons: The scalability os much better when using a Deployment, because you will have a Single-Pod-per-Node model when using the DeaemonSet.
+It is possible to use Træfik with a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) or a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) object, whereas both options have their own pros and cons: The scalability is much better when using a Deployment, because you will have a Single-Pod-per-Node model when using the DeaemonSet.
+It is possible to exclusively run a Service on a dedicated set of machines using taints and tolerations with a DaemonSet.
 On the other hand the DaemonSet allows you to access any Node directly on Port 80 and 443, where you have to setup a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) object with a Deployment.